-The first dose of the vaccine should give you good protection from coronavirus (COVID-19).
-However, you need two doses of the vaccine to provide long-lasting immunity.
+The first dose of the COVID-19 vaccine should give you good protection from three or four weeks after you've had it.
+But you need to have the two doses of the vaccine to give you longer lasting protection.

 People will usually receive their second dose COVID-19 vaccination at the same location as they receive their first dose.
 There are currently two different booking systems in operation for different types of vaccination centres:

 - If you booked your appointment by calling 119 or going online through the national booking service and attended an appointment at a mass vaccination centre (eg a local hospital or the ExCel centre), or a local pharmacy, second appointments are usually made when you book the first one.

 - If you were contacted by local GP services and received your first dose at another site (including the vaccine bus) you will be contacted to arrange the second appointment.
 Please wait until you are called.